Subject: University of Maine System Tuition Waivers

 Veteran’s Dependent Waiver

 Per Maine law, tuition and mandatory fees and lab fees will be waived for eligible orphans, widows & widowers of veterans as well as spouses and children of veterans who are disabled, missing in action, etc. Initial eligibility is determined by the Veterans Affairs Office of the State of Maine.
 Students must be enrolled in an associate’s, bachelor’s or master’s degree program.
 The tuition waiver may be reduced by an amount necessary to ensure that the value of this waiver, combined with all other grants and benefits received by the student, does not exceed the total cost of education.
-See MRSA, Title 37-B, Section 505, as amended 2008, P.L. c.521 for details.
+See MRSA, Title 37-B, Section 505 (External Site), as amended 2008, P.L. c.521 for details.

 High School Aspirations Incentive Program